ScribesZone/ScribesTools/docs/schemacrawler/index.rst

 -----------------------
 The simplest test to installation is to type the following::

-    cd %SCRIBETOOLS%\SchemaCrawler\_schemacrawler    #  to be adapted if necessary sc.cmd --version                        # .sh on unix
+    cd %SCRIBESTOOLS%\SchemaCrawler\_schemacrawler    #  to be adapted if necessary sc.cmd --version                        # .sh on unix
     sc.cmd --help